parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ## 2. Remote Sensing Data via Google Earth Engine

-We use Google Earth Engine (GEE) to extract and export monthly raster data for MODIS vegetation indices, MODIS and Landsat-derived land surface temperature (LST), and ERA5-modeled temperature and precipitation.
+We use Google Earth Engine (GEE) to extract and export monthly raster data for MODIS vegetation and surface water/moisture indices, MODIS and Landsat-derived land surface temperature (LST), and ERA5-modeled temperature and precipitation.
 All rasters are clipped to the Kinshasa buffer polygon and exported to Google Drive.

 ### Scripts:
 - **MODIS Vegetation & LST**: [`GEE_MODIS_Kinshasa.js`](https://github.com/parker-group/Kinshasa_EO/blob/main/GEE_MODIS_Kinshasa.js)